 Accordingly, Plaintiffs have failed to demonstrate that the Service lacked the authority to terminate the translocation program as provided in the 2012 Termination Decision.
-Therefore, Plaintiffs' Motion for Summary Judgment is denied, and the Federal Defendants' Motion for Summary Judgment and the Intervenor Defendants' Motion for Summary Judgment are granted.
+Therefore, Plaintiffs' Motion for Summary Judgment is denied, and the Federal Defendants' Motion for Summary Judgment are granted.